Nintendo: Content guidelines

 For many years, Nintendo had a policy of strict content guidelines for video games published on its consoles.
 Although Nintendo allowed graphic violence in its video games released in Japan, nudity and sexuality were strictly prohibited.
 Former Nintendo president Hiroshi Yamauchi believed that if the company allowed the licensing of pornographic games, the company's image would be forever tarnished.
 Nintendo of America went further and games released for Nintendo consoles could not feature nudity, sexuality, profanity (including racism, sexism or slurs), blood, graphic or domestic violence, drugs, political messages, or religious symbols—with the exception of widely unpracticed religions, such as the Greek Pantheon.
 The Japanese parent company was concerned that it may be viewed as a "Japanese invasion" by forcing Japanese community standards on North American and European children.
 Past the strict guidelines, some exceptions have occurred: Bionic Commando (though swastikas were eliminated in the US version), Smash TV and Golgo 13: Top Secret Episode contain human violence, the latter also containing implied sexuality and tobacco use, River City Ransom and Taboo: The Sixth Sense contain nudity, and the latter also contains religious images, as do Castlevania II and III.

 Nintendo's content policy is responsible for the Genesis version of Mortal Kombat having more than double the unit sales of the Super NES version, largely due to Nintendo forcing its publisher Acclaim to recolor red blood to look like white sweat within the game and to tone down its gorier and more violent graphics.
 By contrast, Sega allowed blood and gore to remain in the Genesis version (though a code is required to unlock the gore).
 Nintendo allowed the Super NES version of Mortal Kombat II to ship uncensored the following year with a content warning on the packaging.
+Early Megami Tensei titles were not localized for the West due to Nintendo's content guidelines regarding religious symbols.
+The first Megami Tensei title to be localized was the Virtual Boy title Jack Bros., with mainline titles receiving localizations starting with Shin Megami Tensei: Strange Journey in 2010; the series, along with the spin-off Persona games, have since seen releases on Nintendo platforms worldwide with Shin Megami Tensei V becoming a Nintendo Switch exclusive on release, and Persona 5 Royal receiving a Switch release.